FlankMe/general-gym-player/README.md

 Results can be found on [https://gym.openai.com/users/FlankMe][4]

 ### Implementation of the neural net
 As the script relies on a plain feed-forward neural net, really I should have coded it in Numpy.

-Yet, I lazily chose to let TensorFlow do the heavy lifting and to enjoy the convenience of the readily-available Adam Optimizer.
 I may publish a Numpy (stochastic gradient descent) implementation at a later stage.

 **EDIT: Numpy implementation is now available in the same folder.
 File name is `GeneralGymPlayerWithNP.py`.**